HiSPARC/topaz/doc/test_description.md

 - Measure the cable delays of those used for triggering

     - Connect to same pulse generator
-    - Conenct to same oscilloscope
+    - Connect to same oscilloscope
     - Swap cable/ports to find differences

 - Using a [GPSSource S14-A GPS